Professional Student Loan Caps Omit Nursing

 Background:

-The ED issued a proposed rule based on recommendations from a committee through negotiated rulemaking.
-The proposed rule sets parameters and a list of degrees that qualify for higher ‘professional’ loan caps.
-All other graduate students—including registered nurses and advanced practice registered nurses (APRNs)—will face loan caps that are significantly lower.
+Subsequently, the ED issued a proposed rule based on recommendations from that committee, which set the parameters and a list of specific degrees that qualify for higher ‘professional’ loan caps.
+All other graduate students—including registered nurses and advanced practice registered nurses (APRNs)—are limited by loan caps that are significantly lower.

 Professions included in new ‘professional degree’ definition: